-2 The methodology used to calculate the grant-date fair value is based on the Black-Scholes Option Pricing Model.
-During the year ended December 31, 2016, 802,500 new option-based awards were granted to officers, directors, employees, and consultants.
-Subsequent to the grant, 40,000 options were cancelled, and the total final new options grant for the year was reduced to 762,500.
-The fair value was estimated using the following weighted-average assumptions: risk-free interest rate of 0.69%, expected dividend yield of 0%, expected option life of 5 years, and expected share price volatility of 65.13%.
+&lt;sup>2 The methodology used to calculate the grant-date fair value is based on the Black-Scholes Option Pricing Model.
+During the year ended December 31, 2017, 1,475,000 new option-based awards were granted to officers, directors, employees, and consultants.
+The fair value was estimated using the following weighted-average assumptions: risk-free interest rate of 1.80%, expected dividend yield of 0%, expected option life of 5 years, and expected share price volatility of 68.23%.

-3The Company does not have a non-equity incentive plan
+&lt;sup>3 The Company does not have a non-equity incentive plan

-4The Company does not have any pension plans.
+&lt;sup>4 The Company does not have any pension plans.

-5Mr.
-Yee also received compensation in his capacity as a consultant to the Company.
+&lt;sup>5 Mr. Yee also received compensation in his capacity as a consultant to the Company.